 Hand forks have two basic types: those with wide and flat prongs, and those with round and narrow prongs.
 The former is more suited to weeding, since weeds are more easily trapped and held between the wider prongs.
 The latter, on the other hand, is better suited for cultivating.

 Buy It: Floral Hand Trowel and Garden Fork Set, $30 at Williams Sonoma

 Pruners are essential for light cutting in the garden.
 That includes everything from cutting back shrubs and pruning roses to gathering cut flowers.
 A good bypass pruner cuts cleanly and easily through woody stems up to at least 1/2 inch in diameter (for larger cuts, shears, loppers or pruning saws are required).

 Get a good-quality blade, because a poor blade results in uneven cuts that might promote disease.
 Take the time to select tools that fit your hands comfortably; a tool fitted to your hand’s size and shape requires less effort to cut and therefore places less stress on your joints and muscles.
-This is an especially important consideration for the elderly or those suffering from arthritis or tendinitis.

 But even good-quality pruners can cause problems in the yard if used incorrectly.
 The No. 1 error?
 Lack of sanitation.
 Sterilize your pruners after pruning each plant, or you’ll risk spreading disease from one plant to another.